daviskregers/notes/AWS/EC2/Launching an EC2 Instance running Linux.md

 Type: course
 Source: https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c01/?xref=E0Aed11STH4LPUQvCz0GJFABTmM=
 Tags: [development/aws/ec2, review]
-sr-due: 2022-11-10
+sr-due: 2022-12-04
-sr-interval: 3
+sr-interval: 17
 sr-ease: 250
 ---

 ## Launching an EC2 Instance running Linux

-- We'll be launching our first [[virtual server]] using the AWS console
+- We'll be launching our first [[virtual server]] using the [[AWS Console]]
 - We'll get a first high level approach to the various parameters
 - We'll learn on how to start / stop / terminate our instances

-In order to do this, we go to the AWS console and launch `EC2`.
+In order to do this, we go to the [[AWS console]] and launch `EC2`.
 Make sure that you are in the region you want to set everything up in.

 ![](../../../images/2019-11-22-10-50-30.png)